gdevic/A-Z80/cpu/readme.txt

             A conceptual implementation of the Z80 CPU
             ------------------------------------------

+This project is described the blog at: http://www.devic.us/hacks

 Prerequisites:
 * Altera Quartus and Modelsim (free web editions)
 * Python 2.7